dhun0103/opensw23-JJJJ/README.md

 # Analysis/Visualization

+### We used 19 picture files including png, jpg and 7 mp4 files and we used 14 files in presentation in Youtube.
-### We analyzed this project by using many other different images and videos
+### We analyzed this project by using many other different images and videos.
 ### If you want to see our analysis, Checkout the video on `Presentation` Section!